 Testing & Results

-Shop staff as well as head office staff were asked to test the first round of development and their feedback was incorporated in the subsequent versions installed in store.
-As the project had a tight deadline to the build of a physical store there was no A/B or variant testing.
+Shop staff as well as head office staff were asked to test the first round of development and their feedback was incorporated in the subsequent versions installed first into a test store.

 • Users were able to make the entire journey in under 1 min for both hot food order and cold food pickup journeys